thomasazar/southcarolinatheatre.org/content/convention/past-conventions/2019/Events/ten-minute-playworks.md

 * Standard play format required.
 (Samples [here](https://shop.samuelfrench.com/content/files/upload/General%20SFI%20Formatting%20Guidelines%20Complete.pdf) and [here](https://www.playwriting101.com/).)
 Cover sheet of play should have title, author, author’s address, author’s telephone number, and author’s email address (if available).
 * The work must have a beginning that grabs your attention, a middle with some meat and character development, and an ending that makes sense.
 It can surprise you, shock you, make you laugh, make you cry, make you think, but it must have an ending.
 * Also ask yourself these questions: Is the dialogue natural for the characters created?
 Are the characters ones that an audience can hate, love, believe ... is there some emotion touched?
 Is it something that an audience will remember?
 Something to tell someone else about?
 In short, is it a good story?

-So, ready to submit a play?

-If you would like to enter your play for consideration into this year's Playworks, [submit it here](https://forms.gle/XaMBwMk79g746Ehb6)!